AdobeDocs/campaign-standard.en/help/administration/using/managing-groups-and-users.md

 ---
 title: Managing groups and users
-seo-title: Managing groups and users
-description: Managing groups and users
-seo-description: Learn how to create security groups and manage users.
+description: Learn how to create security groups and manage users.
 page-status-flag: never-activated
 uuid: b3a3a2e3-9d69-4231-b724-8f37419f7a61
 contentOwner: sauviat